GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/intersectFrac/Example.rst

 Solid mechanics solver
 ------------------------

-GEOSX is a multi-physics platform.
-Different combinations of physics solvers available in the code can be applied in different regions of the domain and be functional at different stages of the simulation.
+GEOSX is a multiphysics simulation platform.
+Different combinations of
+physics solvers can be applied in different regions of the domain at different stages of the simulation.
 The ``Solvers`` tag in the XML file is used to list and parameterize these solvers.

 To specify a coupling between two different solvers, we define and characterize each single-physics solver separately.
 Then, we customize a *coupling solver* between these single-physics solvers as an additional solver.
-This approach allows for generality and flexibility in constructing multi-physics solvers.
+This approach allows for generality and flexibility in constructing multiphysics solvers.
-Each single-physics solver should be given a meaningful and distinct name because GEOSX recognizes these single-physics solvers based on their given names to create the coupling.
+Each single-physics solver should be given a meaningful and distinct name, because GEOSX recognizes these single-physics solvers by their given names to create the coupling.

 To setup a coupling between rock and fracture deformations, we define three different solvers:

 - For solving the frictional contact, we define a Lagrangian contact solver, called here ``lagrangiancontact``.
-In this solver, we specify ``targetRegions`` that includes both the continuum region ``Region`` and the discontinuum region ``Fracture``  where the solver is applied to couple rock and fracture deformation.
-The contact constitutive law used for the fracture elements is named ``fractureMaterial``,  and defined later in the ``Constitutive`` section.
+In this solver, we specify ``targetRegions`` that include both the continuum region ``Region`` and the discontinuum region ``Fracture``  where the solver is applied to couple rock and fracture deformations.
+The contact constitutive law used for the fracture elements is named ``fractureMaterial``,  and is defined later in the ``Constitutive`` section.

 - Rock deformations are handled by a solid mechanics solver ``SolidMechanics_LagrangianFEM``.
 This solid mechanics solver (see :ref:`SolidMechanics_LagrangianFEM`) is based on the Lagrangian finite element formulation.
-The problem is run as ``QuasiStatic`` without considering inertial effects.
+The problem runs in ``QuasiStatic`` mode without inertial effects.
 The computational domain is discretized by ``FE1``, which is defined in the ``NumericalMethods`` section.
-The solid material is named ``rock``, and its mechanical properties are specified later in the ``Constitutive`` section.
+The solid material is named ``rock`` and its mechanical properties are specified later in the ``Constitutive`` section.

 - The solver ``SurfaceGenerator`` defines the fracture region and rock toughness.